 Fresno Grizzlies Game Notes vs Stockton

 STATEMENT AGAINST STOCKTON: The Grizzlies have found success against the Ports over the past two seasons.
-Thanks to their May 1st 7-5 win, the Grizzlies improved to 9-0 (+48 run differential) against the Ports this year, 26-7 against Stockton over the past two seasons and 17-1 at Banner Island Ballpark.
-In their most recent series at Stockton, the Grizzlies tallied 75 hits with 15 of them going as homers and outscored the Ports 50-16.
-Fresno has mashed 23 homers over their first nine affairs against Stockton this season, with two contests of five taters each.
-On the other side of the ball, the Grizzlies pitching staff has struck out 65 batters over the past five contests against the Ports.
+Thanks to yesterday's 4-2 win, the Grizzlies improved to 10-0 (+50 run differential, 81-31) against the Ports this year, 27-7 against Stockton over the past two seasons and 17-1 at Banner Island Ballpark.
+In their last seven games against Stockton, the Grizzlies have tallied 83 hits with 15 of them going as homers and outscored the Ports 54-18.
+Fresno has mashed 23 homers over their first 10 affairs against Stockton this season, with two contests of five taters each.
+On the other side of the ball, the Grizzlies pitching staff has struck out 78 batters over the past six contests against the Ports.

+WHAT A CATCH: Grizzlies outfielder Juan Guerrero made sports media headlines yesterday thanks to an outstanding catch in right field.
+In the bottom of the ninth with one out and the Grizzlies leading 4-2, Ports prospect Max Muncy hit a moonshot to deep right field.
+The Rockies #24 overall prospect flashed a tick above his scout ranked 50-grade speed and charged toward the 335 marker just inside the foul pole in right field.
+Without breaking stride, Guerrero stuck his glove over the short wall and made the catch before flipping over it.
+He showed the umpire his glove to confirm the catch for the second out of the inning.
+Thanks to the outstanding play, Guerrero earned himself the #1 spot on SportsCenter's Top 10 plays.
+That was only the second game this season in right field for Guerrero (Sunday vs. Rancho Cucamonga was his first), who started in left 21 times and batted in the DH spot nine times.
+Over his two starts in right, the Dominican native has a perfect 1.000 fielding percentage in seven total chances.
+He is sporting a .972 fielding percentage overall in the outfield this season.

 MAY 26, 2022 VS. STOCKTON PORTS (OAKLAND ATHLETICS): CHUKCHANSI PARK- 6:50 PM PT